The DreamBIG Children's Festival is an iconic arts festival for children and young people held every 2 years in South Australia.

 The festival has:

-- a schools program, where students take part in events and performances through their school
+• a schools program, where students take part in events and performances through their school.
+The schools program is complimented with teacher resources and professional learning.

-Entries are now open for all reception to year 12 students to participate in the DreamBIG Children’s Festival Poster Competition.
+• Entries are now open for all reception to year 12 students to enter the DreamBIG Children’s Festival poster competition.

-Entries are to be created during term 1 and early term 2, 2022 and must be submitted by 4pm Friday 13 May (term 2, week 2).
+• Entries are to be created during term 1 2024 and must be received by the closing date.

 When and where

-Events will be held all around the state, including at the Adelaide Festival Centre, Elder Park and throughout Adelaide.
+Events are held all around the state, including at the Adelaide Festival Centre, Elder Park and throughout Adelaide.
+There are also several opportunities for schools (particularly regional schools) to participate in statewide projects and to host DreamBIG artist workshops and other events at their site.

 DreamBIG teaching and learning resource

-A teaching and learning resource is produced by the Department for Education to support each DreamBIG Children’s Festival.
-Each resource is deliberately designed to be used any time of year and not only alongside the festival.
+A teaching and learning resource is produced by the Department for Education for each DreamBIG Children’s Festival.
+The resource can be used to maximise the learning experience of students attending the festival and to generate DreamBIG activities at school.
+The resource is designed to be used by generalist classroom teachers at any time of year, regardless of festival attendance.

-Using a learning design approach, resources are aligned with the arts section of the Australian Curriculum, the general capabilities including literacy and numeracy, and the artistic program of the festival.
-They contain many learning experiences, all based on each festival’s theme.
+Using a learning design approach, resources are aligned with the Australian Curriculum (version 9) and the artistic program of the festival.
+They contain learning sequences covering the 5 artforms aligned to the festival’s theme ‘I was, I am, I will be’.

 DreamBIG statewide projects